ToolVS

 Share:𝕏infr/

-Quick verdict: Choose Plausible if you want a polished cloud product with better documentation and EU hosting.
-Choose Umami if you want MIT-licensed, 100% free self-hosting with a modern UI.
-Plausible wins 7-5 overall.
+Choose Plausible if you want a polished cloud product with better documentation, EU hosting, and the largest privacy analytics community.
+Choose Umamiif you want MIT-licensed, 100% free self-hosting with a modern Next.js UI and a free cloud tier.
+Plausible wins 7-5 overall, but Umami's MIT license and free tier make it the better pick for budget-conscious developers.

 Our Verdict